MuleSoft-AI-Chain-Project/mac-einstein1-connector/README.md

 - **Build Chat Memory capabilities**
 - **Optimized usage in MuleSoft applications**

-In addition to the above operations, Anypoint Agentforce Connector provides a way to interact with the _Bots API_ of the Salesforce platform and benefit from the agent related capabilities.
+In addition to the above operations, Agentforce Connector provides a way to interact with the _Bots API_ of the Salesforce platform and benefit from the agent related capabilities.
 It allows you to:
 - **Start Agent Conversation**
 - **Continue Agent Conversation**
 - **End Agent Conversation**